 Note that $C_\mathcal{F}[l_0]$ depends only on $\L$ and $\cc \lb \theta \rb $.

 We now take a sum of \eqref{Eq:Kuztrace2} over $\theta'\in \theta[l]/\sim_{l_0}$.
-The non-trivial observation is that there are further cancellation for the second order terms on the geometric side as below: \begin{lem} For $v \lb \mu \rb =-2k<-2i_0$ , we have
+The non-trivial observation is that there are further cancellations for the second-cell terms on the geometric side as follows: \begin{lem} For $v \lb \mu \rb =-2k<-2i_0$ , we have